 The Importance of Training

 Training is an integral part of your relationship with your dog and something you should begin as soon as possible and carry on throughout your lifetime.

 When you train your dog, you are not only teaching them what you expect of them, but you are providing them with a blueprint that they can reference in the future.

 So, if you allow your dog to bite you (even as a puppy) and do not correct them, you add to that blueprint.
 When you later want to change your dog’s behavior, you create confusion by changing the existing blueprint – this is also the importance of consistency in training!

 Conclusion / Summary

 The Lhasa Apso is often labeled unfairly as an aggressive dog, but this is not usually the case.
-Most of the time when a Lhasa Apso bites, it is due to a very specific set of circumstances that could have been avoided altogether!
+Most of the time, when a Lhasa Apso bites, it is due to circumstances that could have been avoided altogether!